AbstractSDK/abstract/framework/docs/src/3_framework/5_modules.md

 # Modules

-Modularity is a core design principle of the Abstract platform.
-What enables this modularity are smart-contracts that we call *modules*.
+Modularity is a core design principle of the Abstract platform to allow for more maintainable and composable applications.

 A *module* in Abstract is a smart-contract that can be installed on an Abstract Account to extend the account's capabilities.
 Modules can be installed, removed, and configured by the account's owner, allowing for a high degree of customization.
 Additionally, modules can take on dependencies on other modules and securely interact with each other.